charliepark/personal-goals/README.md

 - [ ] Blog post: "women" vs "females" (also "girls" and "ladies") "A Few Operating Instructions for Dudes"
   - note irony of engineers, who are so focused on symantics in their day-to-day life, getting it wrong
   - note that it's usually unintentional, but hints at
+  - probleatic in the same way as someone saying "a gay" or "a Black" or whatever (adjective as noun).
+Reduces a person down to one facet, and presumes that, because they have that attribute, they are representative of that group, or that that group is even representable in the way they're implying.
 - [ ] Gist-as-CMS - make one, focused on "doing"
 - [ ] Blog post: An explanation of Gist-as-CMS
 - [ ] Blog post: Wrapup on The Measure